alza-bitz/bank-api-demo/README.md

-# Banking API
+# Banking API Demo

+## Summary

-A feature-complete Clojure-based HTTP API for managing banking accounts with Domain-Driven Design (DDD) architecture and asynchronous processing capabilities.
+A feature-complete Clojure-based HTTP API for managing bank accounts.
+The solution addresses the requirements outlined in the [problem statement](.github/instructions/problem_statement_and_requirements.instructions.md) and follows the architecture described in the [solution design](.github/instructions/solution_design.instructions.md) with Domain-Driven Design (DDD) architecture and asynchronous processing capabilities.

 ## Features

+All currently implemented features are summarised here.
+The [problem statement and requirements instructions](.github/instructions/problem_statement_and_requirements.instructions.md) give more details for each feature.

 - ✅ Create bank accounts with unique account numbers
 - ✅ View account details